adityaxd1/stock-app/README.md

 - **Real-time analysis:** Slashed data-processing time by 50% for streaming stock feeds
 - **High-fidelity charts:** Integrated HighCharts with Google Cloud for interactive dashboards and 99.9% uptime
 - **Low-latency APIs:** Added caching layers to cut API latency by 35%
-- **Mobile companion:** iOS app that boosted daily active users by 20% made via Swift
+- **Mobile companion:** iOS app that boosted daily active users by 20%, made with Swift

 ## Tech Stack